e40/tget/README.md

         Mail -s "${1-$0} $(date '+%Y-%M-%d %T')" username@domain
     fi

 You should change `username@domain` to your email address.
+Of course, if the email address to which the cron output would go is your desired destination, then you need only specify the *crontab* entry like this:

+    0 3 * * *  source $HOME/.profile; /usr/local/bin/tget --cron

+I source my `$HOME/.profile` (which is sourced by my `$HOME/.bashrc`) to pick up some environment variables used for the Transmission interface.

 ## Maintenance tasks